parttimenerd/dsharpy/README.rst

 ----
 - using the passed epsilon and delta values to compute the amc_epsilon, the amc_delta and the number of iterations
 - larger test cases
-- preprocessing
+- more preprocessing (find independent parts, …)
-- faster algorithm (more heuristics, …)
+- implement new algorithms